-Like many languages, German has evolved to include words that originate from other languages; many of these are surprisingly derived from Arabic.
-Arabic words featured commonly in many Western languages and were most often introduced centuries ago.
+Like many languages, German has evolved to include words that originate from other languages; many of these surprisingly derive from Arabic.
+Arabic words feature commonly in many Western languages and were most often introduced centuries ago.

 ‘Babbaghā” is where ‘parrot’ originates from, which in German is ‘Papagei’ – not very far removed.
 The main difference is that the European ‘p’ replaced the Medieval ‘b’ phonic’.

 Almost identical in spelling and pronunciation, ‘Al-kohl’ is the original Arabic word for ‘Alkohol’, or alcohol in English.
 Interestingly, the term ‘fine powder’ progressed through the centuries and became specifically a distilled spirit in the 18th century.